Willster419/RelhaxModpack/README.md

 Disclaimer:

-I am in contact with WarGaming about the modifications (mods) and their configurations (configs) to ensure that they are legal and allowed in the game.
 There are no "Hacks" or illegal mods in the modpack, the name is used for artistic license.
 This modpack complies with WG's fair play policy.
 We try to keep up to date as much as we can with their policy, but this is by no means an official guarantee.